 The Georgia Budget and Policy Institute maintains several advocacy coalitions you can join, including:

-► PROSPER Georgia is “a coalition of workforce advocates who champion an inclusive economy.”
+- PROSPER Georgia, “a coalition of workforce advocates who champion an inclusive economy.”

-► People-Powered Prosperity “details a vision for how state lawmakers can pursue strategies help all Georgians thrive, as well as how the state can responsibly pay for it.”
+- People-Powered Prosperity, which “details a vision for how state lawmakers can pursue strategies help all Georgians thrive, as well as how the state can responsibly pay for it.”

-► Georgia Work Credit is a campaign supporting the establishment of a state Earned Income Tax Credit.
+- Georgia Work Credit, a campaign supporting the establishment of a state Earned Income Tax Credit.